How To Pair Hiking In The Cinque Terre With Aperitivo, Adventure And Local Culture

 wine

 Wine in Cinque Terre.
-Photo courtesy of Jessica Yeagar.
+Photo courtesy of Jessica Yeager.

 Add Aperitivo And A Sunset To Your Trek

-Whether you are visiting Cinque Terre for a day or a week, trekking is something that must make it on your to do list.
-To make your experience even more memorable, try trekking with a twist.
+As the sun dips into the sea, we smile, grateful for the new friendships and unforgettable experiences.
+Whether you’re visiting Cinque Terre for a day or a week, trekking must be on your to-do list.
+And if you can, try trekking with a twist.

 jessica